 28. Casa dos Pregos:

-Fancy a little break to have a bite to eat?
-Head to Casa dos Pregos!!
+Tripeiros always give the best advice on what to visit in Porto, and guess where they go?
+To Casa dos Pregos!!
 It’s a well known little spot on Porto’s food map.
 And what is a Prego, you ask?
 Well, you’re in for a treat!
 It’s a classic baguette filled with beef and melted cheese!
 Just like the pernil sandwich we mentioned earlier, this dish has become an all-time classic.
 And as always… yep, that’s right!
 It should be washed down with some vinho verde wine!

 29. Gare Club: